Origin

 I grew up on the West Side of Chicago.

 At 20, someone saw something in me I couldn't yet see in myself.
 The Harris Bank Management Trainee Program opened a door my neighborhood couldn't provide.
 I walked through it.
 By 21 I was an assistant manager.
-Eventually, a Vice President — without a degree, entirely through demonstrated performance.
+Eventually, a Vice President.
+No degree.
+Entirely through demonstrated performance.

 "I left not because I was failing.
 I left because success on its own started to feel empty.
 I needed the work to mean more."

-The answer came in the highlands of Bolivia — standing in a small shop belonging to an indigenous woman who had taken a microloan to start a business after her husband died in the mines.
-Using eighteen years of banking discipline to stabilize a program that was failing her.
-Watching everything I had ever built finally make complete sense.
+The answer came in the highlands of Bolivia.
+A small shop.
+An indigenous woman who had taken a microloan to start a business after her husband died in the mines.
+Eighteen years of banking discipline, applied to a program that was failing her.
+Everything I had ever built finally made sense.